IzzOnLineV2/plugin_example/README.md

 ```

 ### 6. Deploy & Test your plugin
-Once the JAR is built, you can test it in the SmartApiBox sandbox environment before submitting it for publication.
+Once the JAR is built, you can test it in the SmartApiBox **sandbox** environment in the [Sandbox Site](https://sandbox.smartapibox.com) before submitting it for publication.

 You can upload your plugin JAR at: